pkra/mathjax-img/README.md

 # mathjax-img

-MathJax TeX extension to embed images in math.
+MathJax TeX extension to embed images.

 ## MathJax Extension: `img.js`, leveraging mglyph in TeX input

 This extension implements a TeX macro `\img` for embedding images in mathematical formula.
-It leverages the standard MathML mglyph tag which is designed for this purpose.

 ## Usage: